 What causes Kahm yeast?

 A couple of things can contribute to this.
 Evaporation or overflow of a ferment can lower the level of liquid causing the produce to be exposed to oxygen.
-Half-full jars tend to succumb to this, since there’s more oxygen in the jar.
+Half-full jars of veggies tend to succumb to this, since there’s more oxygen in the jar.
 Maintain a proper headspace of about an inch between the top of the brine and the rim of the jar.

 Why did my ferment mold?